Danielle Alvarez to Newsmax: Roy Cooper, Dems 'Soft on Crime'

 "It's a trend that he's following national Democrats on.
 You know, it was two or three months prior to Decarlos Brown Jr. being released from prison that Roy Cooper signed an executive order to reimagine public safety.
 It was after Brown Jr., this murderer was released from prison, that Roy Cooper released another 3,500 criminals."

-She said,:"Our communities deserve better.
+She said, "Our communities deserve better.
 We deserve safety.
-I am so grateful for the leadership of President Trump, who has stepped in in blue-run cities and blue-run states" by ordering the National Guard to Washington, D.C., and Immigration and Customs Enforcement and Marines to Los Angeles.
+I am so grateful for the leadership of President Trump, who has stepped in blue-run cities and blue-run states" by ordering the National Guard to Washington, D.C., and Immigration and Customs Enforcement and Marines to Los Angeles.

 Alvarez continued: "Look at the success of the National Guard in Washington, D.C.
 President Trump received a thank you from the mayor of D.C., Muriel Bowser, as a result of his efforts.
 And we really need to look at the leadership of Republicans on this and President Trump on this, because we need to make our communities safer.
 The soft on crime policies no longer work."